 If you've spent any time outdoors in the summer, then you have probably encountered a need for one of these home remedies for sunburn.
 Outdoors in the warm sun is a place where many people want to be in the summer.

 Even the most protected bodies may suffer from sunburn when outside too long.
 Fortunately, there are several ways to relieve sunburns' discomfort, itch, and pain with ingredients already in your home.

 We love being outside during warmer weather.
-Hiking, biking, jumping on the trampoline, swimming, walking, playing at the park, and just laying around!
+Hiking, biking, kayaking, swimming, walking, playing at the park, and just laying around!
 Unfortunately, I have very pale skin (think lightest makeup shade possible) and burn really easily.

 I wear homemade sunscreen, lightweight clothing that covers most of my body, and I stay indoors or in the shade during the sun's peak in the afternoon.
 I still get burnt at least once every year, so I put together a list of my seven favorite home remedies for sunburn so you can enjoy the weather without being miserable!